boringprotocol/docs/docs/intro.md

 ## Mission Statement

 Boring Protocol is a customer-owned, decentralized, encrypted, and environmentally friendly dVPN.
 Our unique hybrid of web3 technologies, coupled with geographically distributed peer-to-peer hardware-based network nodes, can earn rewards for our network operators (Boperators).
-Our unique focus on privacy advocacy and education, paired with network encryption and the Solana blockchain—combine to facilitate the organic growth expected of a low cost borderless ubiquitous censorship-resistant communication network designed to benefit everyone on Earth.
+Our unique focus on privacy advocacy and education, paired with network encryption and the Solana blockchain, combine to facilitate the organic growth expected of a low cost borderless ubiquitous censorship-resistant communication network designed to benefit everyone on Earth.

 ## What is Boring Protocol?